nick-codes/kasia/README.md

 The component will request new data via `queryFn` if `shouldUpdate` returns true.

-Entities returned from the query will be placed on `this.props.kasia.entities` under the same normalised structure as described in [The Shape of Things](#the-shape-of-things).

 Example, fetching the most recent "News" entities:

 ```js